-Seahawks notebook: Prosise again injured, three stay in locker room for anthem, and more
+Seahawks notebook: C.J.
+Prosise again injured, Duane Brown and two others stay in locker room for anthem, and more

 In the latest setback for oft-injured Seahawks tailback C.J.
 Prosise, the third-year player missed Thursday’s preseason opener against the Colts with what was described as “a little hip injury’’ by general manager John Schneider during his regular appearance on the team’s pregame radio show.

+Seahawks coach Pete Carroll said after the game that Prosise felt the hip flare during the team’s final practice before the game on Wednesday.
+He said Prosise did some running in the pregame workout but it was decided he would be held out.

+“Hip flexor just kind of acted up right at the middle/end of that last practice so we just kept him out of there,” Carroll said.
+“He ran in pregame, did okay, but just wasn’t quite ready to jump back out there.”

-But any setback is an issue for Prosise given his history in two years with the team after being taken in the third round out of Notre Dame in 2016.
+But while the injury sounded minor in the way Carroll and Schneider described it, any setback is an issue for Prosise given his history in two years with the team after being taken in the third round out of Notre Dame in 2016.

 Prosise has played in just 11 of a possible 32 regular season games in his first two seasons with the Seahawks.
 He has seemed like he’s in a good spot to make the roster given his status as a third-round pick in 2016, the overall lack of numbers at the position, and a few moments when he has showed his potential.
 But any prolonged absence could open the door for Seattle to go in a different direction for the third-team/two-minute back role that has been Prosise’s primary duty.